-Financial assets at FVTPL include financial assets held-for-trading ("HFT") and financial assets designated at FVTPL upon initial recognition.
+Financial assets at FVTPL include financial assets HFT and financial assets designated at FVTPL upon initial recognition.
 Financial assets are classified as HFT if they are acquired for the purpose of selling or repurchasing in the near term.
 Financial assets HFT include derivatives (including separated embedded derivatives), debt securities and equities.
-Financial assets designated at FVTPL are debt securities and structured deposits which are managed on a fair value basis under an insurance life fund and a family Takaful fund.
+Financial assets designated at FVTPL are debt securities and structured deposits which are managed on a fair value basis under insurance life fund and a family takaful fund.